'God weeps,' pope says, after meeting clergy sex abuse victims

 The Archdiocese of Philadelphia has been the subject of multiple damaging grand jury reports relating to the scandal, which by the Church's own estimate has involved 6,400 clergy credibly accused between 1950 and 2013 nationwide.

-Twelve U.S. dioceses have filed for bankruptcy in part due to hefty settlements, more than $3 billion nationwide, paid to victims.
+Twelve U.S. dioceses have filed for bankruptcy in part due to hefty settlements, more than $3 billion (£1.98 billion) nationwide, paid to victims.

 (Additional reporting by Ian Simpson, Laila Kearney and Peter Cooney; Writing by Will Dunham; Editing by Mary Milliken, Tom Heneghan and Diane Craft)